HungryTurtleCode/htc_website/jekyll/_posts/2016-07-22-console-trace.md

 This post will be the start of a mini series that will be focusing on different tools that JavaScript developers can use to speed up their debugging workflow.

 I wanted to start with console.trace because it is such a powerful tool that has a huge range of useful applications and I know it has certainly saved me a ton of time over my career.

-## Video, As Always

-As always, there is an accompanying video to go along with this post, so pick your preferred method of getting the information.

-{% include video-embed.html videoID="QuO0UDkW2rk" %}

 Starting off, I just created a simple HTML structure that will allow us to call a [javascript]({{site.baseurl}}/tags/javascript/){: target="_blank"}<!--_--> file.
 This isn&#8217;t interesting, but I&#8217;ll show you the code anyway.